 The School is accredited by the National Council for Accreditation of Teacher Education and approved by the Washington State Board of Education.
-The American Montessori Society accredits the Montessori Teacher Education program.

-The School of Education is organized into four departments: Teacher Education, Curriculum and Instruction, Counselor Preparation, and in Educational Leadership.
+The School of Education is organized into four departments: Teacher Education, Curriculum and Instruction, Counselor Preparation, and Educational Leadership.
 Close cooperation exists among all departments, schools and colleges of the University in working out a program of preparation for the individual student.

-Bachelor of Arts in Education Bachelor of Education Master of Arts in Education - See Graduate Bulletin Master of Education - See Graduate Bulletin Master of Counseling - See Graduate Bulletin Educational Specialist - See Graduate Bulletin Doctor of Education - See Graduate Bulletin
+Bachelor of Arts in Education

+Bachelor of Education

+Master of Arts in Education - See Graduate Bulletin

+Master of Education - See Graduate Bulletin

+Master of Counseling - See Graduate Bulletin

+Educational Specialist - See Graduate Bulletin

+Doctor of Education - See Graduate Bulletin